eschlenz/3D-Printing-Public/skr_pico_canboot_canbus.md

 ## FINISH LINE
 If everything was successful then you now have CanBoot and Klipper with the USB to CAN bridge working.
 This means you can now add more CAN devices to your network, such as the EBB36.
-There are plenty of guides out there for connecting different CAN tool head PCBs.
-For example, here's a good one (note: you can ignore the steps in this article for flashing your SKR Pico since we already have that setup with the bonus of CanBoot!): [Article](https://github.com/rootiest/zippy-klipper_config/blob/master/guides/Guide-pico_can.md).